 Every kit will come with two to four bulbs of whatever type you’ve chosen as well as what the company calls a Bridge.
 Some come with an additional dimmer switch, but we’ll explain more about that in a moment.

-Philips Hue sells different kits at different times.
+The Philips Hue range sells different kits at different times.
 At the time of writing, pricing starts at around £59.99 for a kit with two white bulbs and the Bridge, while we’ve also seen full colour kits with three bulbs costing as much as £169.99.

 You’ll find the Bridge to be the most important part of the Philips Hue set up, and you should think of this as your hub for all the extra Hue products that you may add to your collection around the home.